cla-cif/english-with-claudia/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text was parttially taken from [My Enlish Theacher Tom](https://www.myenglishteachertom.com/)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Responsivness and CSS strings were taken from  [Kevin Powell tutorials](https://www.youtube.com/watch?v=bn-DQCifeQQ)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- All the photos are from [Pexels](https://www.pexels.com/)
-- The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

 ## Other General Project Advice